tmenguy/ha-solcast-solar/README.md

 It allows forecast visualisation in the Energy dashboard, and supports flexible forecast dampening, the application of a hard limit for over-sized PV systems, a comprehensive set of sensor and configuration entities, along with sensor attributes containg full forecast detail to support automation and visualisation.

 It is a mature integration with an active community, and responsive developers.
-This integraton is not created by, maintained, endorsed or approved by Solcast.
+This integraton is not created by, maintained, endorsed nor approved by Solcast.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/solar_production.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/solar_production.png)